SpacehuhnTech/Huhnitor/README.md

   <img src="https://github.com/SpacehuhnTech/Huhnitor/workflows/Rust/badge.svg?branch=master" alt="Rust badge">
 </p>

+## New New New ✨
+Check out [serial.huhn.me](https://serial.huhn.me) for a web based serial monitor.
+A great alternative that works with all Arduino projects and doesn't need to be installed.
+You just need a compatible browser, like Chrome for desktop.

+But no worries, it doesn't replace this project.
+Huhnitor remains to be our terminal based serial monitor!

 ## Disclaimer

 **Please note** that while this software can be used for other serial devices and projects, it is designed to be used with the